jlachner/CartImpedanceControl-MATLAB/README.md

     func_addSubfolders( 'animation', 'helpers_geometry', 'robots',...
                    'examples', 'interpolator', 'utils', 'graphics', '../CartImpedanceControl' );
 ```
-Note: In this example, *../CartImpedanceControl* is the location and name of your submodule.
+Note: In this example, *../CartImpedanceControl* is the location and the name of your submodule.

 Now you can create an instance of `CartImpController` for the examples in Explicit-MATLAB (e.g., **Explicit-Matlab/examples/main_iiwa14.m**)
 ```